coobird/pigeon-vm/README.md

 location is executed, except in cases of jumps, calls and conditional jump instructions.

-When the program counter reaches the last memory address, the execution of the virtual machine will terminate.
+When the program counter reaches the last memory address (address 4095), the virtual machine will terminate.

-Data and Call stacks
+Data and Call Stacks
 --------------------

 There are two 8-level call stacks: the data stack and call stack.